Smartphones and unprotected wifi/cheap data and local SIM cards make life so much easier when travelling. Here are the apps that I’m using the most.

 NB: All screenshots are taken from the iphone store, not my own phone!

-XE Currency Again, I use this all the time.
+Again, I use XE Currency all the time.
 Its very handy that it has an offline mode using the last update for currency, meaning you can still use it without roaming data.

 Triposo is a free travel app that scrapes open source websites (such as wikitravel, dmoz, flickr, wikipedia etc) to put together an offline travel guide (history, accom options, sightseeing, maps etc) and easily replaces heavy travel guides in your luggage.
 Simply find the city/country when you are near wifi, download and go.
 Probably one of my most used apps simply for the offline functionality.